darlingtonmaposa/Cloud-hosted-static-website/README.md

 ### 9) AWS Lambda Function for Using Amazon Comprehend <a id='9_section_id'></a>
 ---

-In this final step you will be building out the predict's NLP functionality with the help of AWS Comprehend.
+In this final step you will be building out the project's NLP functionality with the help of AWS Comprehend.
 The NLP functionality will enable you to extract the overwhelming sentiment (categorical variable) from a message, as well as a list of its key phrases as determined by AWS comprehend.
 With the sentiment information and a list of key phrases, you can build in intelligent, automated email responses into your AWS Lambda function.
 To help you thoroughly understand this section, we provide a three-part breakdown wherein we describe each key element involved in the formation of an intelligent response.

 The **first part** is the process description; where we go through the logic of how to use AWS comprehend to extract sentiment and key phrases.
 The **second part** covers the helper functions utilised; where we describe two helper functions and the main lambda function required to orchestrate an intelligent automated response.
 The third and **final part** is an end-to-end example; where we simulate what should be achieved once the entire AWS Lambda/AWS Comprehend/AWS SES integration is built.